godfollower/docker-dosbox-alpine/README.md

     godfollower/docker-dosbox-x-alpine
 ```

-Anything you or the game saves to the A drive should then be available on your
+Anything you or an application saves to the A drive should then be available on your
 local machine, and you should be able to load data from the same location on future
 runs of the container.